Introduction

 Understanding SPD and addressing it with a personalized approach is crucial.
 Early identification and targeted therapy can greatly affect the lives of those affected by SPD.

-By using research-based techniques and creating supportive environments, individuals with SPD can better manage their sensory experiences, leading to improved daily functioning and overall quality of life.
+By using research-based therapy techniques and creating supportive environments, individuals with SPD can better manage their sensory experiences, leading to improved daily functioning and overall quality of life.